 Best Locally Sourced: CS Fishery Line-Caught Albacore

 This line-caught albacore is landed by small-boat fishermen in Garibaldi, Oregon, one of several small canneries that process the catch in facilities along the Oregon coast.
 CS Fishery (the CS stands for “community-supported”) aims to utilize its fleet to support the local economy and ensure only the freshest albacore end up in the canner.
-The albacore caught off the Pacific Northwest coast are smaller and younger than those caught elsewhere in the world, and have been found to have no issues with mercury, according to Oregon State University's Seafood Lab.
+According to Oregon State University's Seafood Lab, the albacore caught off the Pacific Northwest coast are smaller and younger than those caught elsewhere in the world and have been found to have no issues with mercury.

-Each large 7.5-ounce can contains sashimi-grade white albacore loin, flavored with Oregon olive oil and sea salt that’s hand-harvested merely miles away.
+Each large 7.75-ounce can contains sashimi-grade white albacore loin, flavored with Oregon Olive Mill olive oil and Jacobsen sea salt that’s hand-harvested merely miles away.
 Of all the tuna we tasted, these fillets were the most beautifully packed, with a single loin that fills the can perfectly.
-Pro tip: This tuna makes the best classic tuna noodle casserole in the world, but be sure to mix in the released juices before adding to any recipe.
+Pro tip: This tuna makes the best classic tuna noodle casserole in the world, but be sure to mix in the released juices before adding them to any recipe.
 If you drain, the lean meat will be a bit dry.

 Best Smoked: Katy’s Smokehouse Smoked Albacore

-The faint scent of smoke lingers in Trinidad, a tiny fishing village on the coastal cliffs of far Northern California, where beloved Katy’s has been smoking fish since the 1940s using techniques founder Katy State learned from her friends in the Yurok Tribe.
-Albacore caught by local boats is a relatively recent addition to the smokehouse products, and it’s even better when prepared in Katy’s painstaking three-day kippering process of “brining, drying, seasoning, and both cold- and hot-smoking the fish over alder wood,” as Saveur magazine noted in its writeup.
+The faint scent of smoke lingers in Trinidad in a tiny fishing village on the coastal cliffs of far Northern California.
+It's the beloved site of Katy’s Smokehouse, which has been smoking fish for over 60 years using techniques the now-deceased founder Katy State learned from her friends in the Yurok Tribe.
+Albacore caught by local boats is a relatively recent addition to the smokehouse products.
+It’s even better when prepared in Katy’s Smokehouse's painstaking three-day kippering process of “brining, drying, seasoning, and both cold- and hot-smoking the fish over alder wood.
 Pricey, but worth it.

 Best Ready Meal: Freshé Gourmet Canned Tuna Ready to Eat Meals